aws/aws-toolkit-vscode/docs/debugging-nodejs-lambda-functions.md

         "version": "0.2.0",
         "configurations": [
             {
-                "name": "Python: Remote Attach",
+                "name": "NodeJS: Remote Attach",
-                "type": "python",
+                "type": "node",
                 "request": "attach",
                 "port": 5678,
-                "host": "localhost",
+                "address": "localhost",
-                "pathMappings": [
-                    {
-                        "localRoot": "${workspaceFolder}/<python project root>",
+                "localRoot": "<nodejs project root>",
-                        "remoteRoot": "/var/task"
+                "remoteRoot": "/var/task",
-                    }
+                "protocol": "<protocol>",
+                "skipFiles": [
+                    "/var/runtime/node_modules/**/*.js",
+                    "<node_internals>/**/*.js"
                 ]
             }
         ]
     }
     ```

-2. Launch Visual Studio Code and open the folder containing your application.
+2. Launch Visual Studio Code and open `<sam app root>`.
 3. Press `Ctrl+Shift+D` or click the `Debug` icon to open the debug viewlet:

     ![Debug Icon](./images/view_debug.png)

-4. Select `Python: Remote Attach` from the drop-down menu at the top of the viewlet:
+4. Select `NodeJS: Remote Attach` from the drop-down menu at the top of the viewlet:

     ![Launch Configuration](./images/select_launch_config.png)

 ## Start debugging

-1. Set a breakpoint in your lambda handler somewhere after the line `ptvsd.wait_for_attach()`.
+1. Set a breakpoint anywhere in your lambda handler.
 2. Open a terminal in `<sam app root>`, and run the following commands.
 The SAM CLI will invoke your lambda handler, and wait for a debugger to attach to it.
 Replace `HelloWorldFunction` with the name of the function that you want to invoke.

     ```bash
-    # Bash
-    . ./.venv/Scripts/activate
     sam build --use-container
-    echo '{}' | sam local invoke HelloWorldFunction -d 5678
+    sam local invoke HelloWorldFunction -d 5678 --no-event
     ```

-    ```powershell
-    # PowerShell
-    .\.venv\Scripts\Activate.ps1
-    sam build --use-container
-    echo '{}' | sam local invoke HelloWorldFunction -d 5678
-    ```

-3. When you see `waiting for debugger to attach...`, go back to Visual Studio Code and press F5 to attach the debugger to the handler that you invoked in the previous step.
+3. When you see the message starting with `Debugger listening on`, go back to Visual Studio Code and press F5 to attach the debugger to the handler that you invoked in the previous step.

 ## Optional: Automatically start debugging when ready